YuLiu0629/st_E_Instron/README.md

 ```
 streamlit run st_E_Instron.py
 ```
-The app should now be running on your browser! 🍻
+The app should now be running on your browser! :beers:

 ### Alternatively
 The app can be easily accessed on http://172.22.94.79:8501